jengel3/InstaBetter/README.md

 - Swedish: /u/andreashenriksson
 - Hebrew: Aran Shavit (@Aranshavit)

+### Release 1.4.1
+- Fix Russian translation not displaying correctly
+- Fix potential crash in activity tab
+* Compatible with Instagram 7.11 and older.

 ## Building
 * Setup [theos](http://iphonedevwiki.net/index.php/Theos/Setup) on your system.
 * Adjust the ```theos``` symlink to match the path to your installation.